marcusdesai/marcusdesai.github.io/content/2023/Aug/pos-automata.md

 As you may have guessed from the intro, this was not as easy as looking up a few definitions and throwing together some code.
 It's more: Act 1 Scene 1, Marcus hits a brick wall of understanding.
 Eventually though I think I've found some clarity on these ideas, and this is what I want to share with you because it's what I wish I'd been able to read when I didn't understand.
 First off, you may be wondering why this post's title includes Position automata (PA) when I've yet to mention the term?
 Well Position automaton is just another name for Glushkov's automaton!
 Already one bit of clarity provided I hope, btw I'm just going to use the PA abbreviation from now on.

-[//]: # (Now though let's take a step back and start from the start, looking at what automata are, how they relate to regexes, and how we "construct" an automaton from a regex.
-That's already quite a bit, but I really want to cover PA as well because then I will have left you with something more than just preliminaries by the end of this post.)

 ## Defining Automata

 In this series we'll be following the constructions provided in the paper: 'On the mother of all automata: the position automaton' \[[1](#ref-1)] by Sabine Broda, Markus Holzer, Eva Maia, Nelma Moreira, and Rogério Reis.
 This paper is both clear and interesting, if you're curious how different automata relate to one another, or about the formal properties of various constructions, then it wont waste your time.